 Clean benches are designed to protect biological specimens by bathing the work area with HEPA filtered air that is free of particulate contamination.
 They were developed as an adjunct to clean room technology (the need to protect the work from contamination).
-In recent years, the use of the clean bench has spread from research and manufacturing to other fields such as aerospace, bioscience, pharmaceutical production and food processing.
+In recent years, the use of the clean bench has spread from research and manufacturing to other fields such as:

-Laminar flow clean benches are work benches or similar enclosures, which have their own filtered air supply.
+Laminar flow clean benches are work benches or similar enclosures that have their own filtered air supply.
 Laminar airflow is airflow in which the entire body of air within a confined area moves in a unidirectional velocity along parallel flow lines.
-In such cases, the fluid flow is free of macroscopic fluctuations, which occur when the Reynolds Number is less than 2000.
+In such cases, the fluid flow is free of macroscopic fluctuations that occur when the Reynolds Number is less than 2,000.
 (The Reynolds Number is the ratio of inertial to viscous forces in a pipe or duct.)

 Aside from the HEPA filter rating, clean benches are also rated according to their Air Cleanliness Class.
-In Federal Standard No. 209E (last revised Sept.11, 1992) the United States Government provides requirements for three classes of air cleanliness.
+In Federal Standard No. 209E (last revised September 11, 1992), the United States Government provides requirements for three classes of air cleanliness.
 Classifications are based on particle counts taken at a location within the clean bench, which will yield a particle count of air as it approaches the work location.
-It is important to note that government classifications reflect performance when the bench is "at rest", or free of materials or work activity within the hood.
-These classes are Class 100, Class 10,000 and Class 100,000.
+It is important to note that government classifications reflect performance when the bench is "at rest," or free of materials or work activity within the hood.
+These classes are Class 100, Class 10,000, and Class 100,000.